-If a person is losing a lot of blood from a heavy period, and it is making them feel weak, dizzy, or sick, emergency room (ER) treatment may include medications to slow the bleeding.
+If a person is losing a lot of blood from a heavy period, and it is making them feel weak, dizzy, or sick, they should visit the emergency room (ER).
+Treatment may include medications to slow the bleeding, fluids, and, in some cases, blood transfusion.

-Doctors may also give fluids, and in some cases, they may consider a blood transfusion.
-If the amount of bleeding is not a medical emergency, a doctor may refer someone to a gynecologist.
+If the amount of bleeding is not a medical emergency but a person regularly experiences heavy periods, or menorrhagia, a doctor may refer someone to a gynecologist.

 Keep reading to learn what ER doctors may do for heavy menstrual bleeding.